- Identifying file format types, versions, and quantities

-The same tools that create directory listings, such as ExifTool and Karen’s Directory Printer, can also be used to accurately record file creation and modification dates.
+Tools used in the appraisal stage such as Brunnhilde, ExifTool and Karen’s Directory Printer, can also be used to record file creation and modification dates.
 File creation and modification dates are important pieces of metadata as they help to give additional context to files, and they should be recorded and stored alongside the rest of the metadata you gather, as they may eventually inform your archival descriptions.
 Note that not all systems and formats treat creation and modification dates the same: see this post and the comments for a discussion of this issue, for example.

 Determining relevant rights

 You have reviewed the potential rights issues with the material during appraisal, so during this stage it is time to determine which rights are relevant to the material you are accessioning.
 You should be aware of any issues relating to copyright and any donor restrictions that may be placed on the material.
 Make sure that the donor has the right to transfer ownership of all materials you are accessioning to your institution.
 Documenting donor rights as part of the accession record will assist in arrangement and description and preservation processing later on (see pre-ingest section).